SpECTRE v2024.09.29

 Verbosity: Verbose

-"When" AMR happens is contolled by specifying a Trigger and a list of PhaseChanges in the top-level option PhaseChangesAndTriggers.
+"When" AMR happens is controlled by specifying a Trigger and a list of PhaseChanges in the top-level option PhaseChangesAndTriggers.
 For example:

 PhaseChangeAndTriggers: